thrasher/brightroom/README.md

 - A map view (SF only) shows all of the rooms, where they are, and their availability.
 - Clicking on a room in the map allows you to reserve the room.
 Green == available, Red == busy.

+## Useage Notes

+To cancel a booking, use a desktop browser to delete the event.

+Rooms are booked for 15 minute increments only, starting from when you press "Book It".
+If the 15 minute interval overlaps with an upcoming reservation, you should get a message saying the booking was denied.
+If the room is "green" in the map, then it's available at least until the upcoming reservation, so you can run to the room and grab it until then.

 ### Offices with bookable rooms currently include:

 - San Francisco